Qualitative vs. quantitative research: what's the difference?

 Why you need both qualitative and quantitative research

-According to Justin Wei, Former Head of Digital Marketing at Royal Wins, while quantitative data is the black and white picture of a problem or opportunity, qualitative data can color your understanding.
+Most importantly, human insights come to life at the intersection of quantitative and qualitative data methodologies.
+Both methods can be helpful, but they also allow you to see things you may have missed.
+According to Justin Wei, Former Head of Digital Marketing at Royal Wins, while quantitative data is a black-and-white picture of a problem or opportunity, qualitative data can color your understanding.

 Quantitative data is 'the what' and qualitative data is 'the why'

 Commonly, quantitative data will surface trends that you can use as a springboard for qualitative research.
 However, it’s important to use qualitative research to drive innovation.
 Organizations that fall into the habit of only using qualitative research to react to quantitative data run the risk of reducing team efficiency and restricting their ability to optimize.
+In general, here are some common reasons to use qualitative research or quantitative research:

 • Validate hypotheses: quantitative research will get you the key performance indicators (KPIs) you need when you need objective information to confirm or disprove your theory.